aymeric-collart/aymeric-collart.github.io/_pages/about.md

   - /about.html
 ---

 **New!
-(2022/04/15)** The manuscript `Expressing the existence of an event with ‘you (to have) + VP’ in Taiwan Mandarin: A corpus-based investigation` written with Su Hung-Kuan Howard was accepted for publication!
+(2022/04/15)** The manuscript <i>Expressing the existence of an event with ‘you (to have) + VP’ in Taiwan Mandarin: A corpus-based investigation</i> written with Su Hung-Kuan Howard was accepted for publication!
 {: .notice}